 - Blend raspberries.
 Add the fresh raspberries into a blender or food processor and blend until smooth.Pass the blended raspberries through a fine-mesh sieve set over a saucepan, pushing the puree through with the back of a spoon.
 Make sure to scrape the puree off the underside of the sieve.
 Discard the raspberry seeds.
 You should have about 300 ml (1¼ cups of raspberry pulp).

 - Heat and thicken raspberry puree.
-Place the saucepan with the raspberry puree onto a stovetop on medium-low heat, add in the granulated sugar and bring the puree to a simmer, stirring often.
+Place the saucepan with the raspberry puree onto a stovetop on medium-low heat, add the granulated sugar and bring the puree to a simmer, stirring often.
 Add in the gelatin mixture and heat gently (don't let it boil), stirring constantly until the gelatin dissolves.
 You may need to squish the gelatin on the side of the saucepan.
-Remove the pan from the heat and pass the raspberry puree one last time through a sieve set over a bowl to remove any remaining lumps of gelatin.
+Remove the pan from the heat and pass the raspberry puree one last time through a sieve set over a bowl to remove any remaining gelatin lumps.
 (This step is optional if you are confident that the gelatin has fully dissolved.)
-Set the raspberry puree to one side to cool to room temperature, this can take about 20 minutes.
+Set the raspberry puree to one side to cool to room temperature; this can take about 20 minutes.

 - Set in prepared pan.
 Pour the raspberry mousse into the prepared springform pan over the top of the chocolate sponge.
 Use an offset spatula to level off and smooth.
 Cover and refrigerate for 3 hours minimum, preferably overnight.

-- Remove cake from pan and decorate.
-When ready to serve, remove the raspberry mousse cake from the fridge carefully take off the springform pan sides.
+- Remove the cake from the pan and decorate.
+When ready to serve, remove the raspberry mousse cake from the fridge and carefully remove the springform pan sides.
 Peel off the baking paper collar and smooth the edges of the raspberry mousse with a warmed offset spatula if necessary.
 Slide the baking paper with the cake onto a serving plate and decorate with fresh raspberries and chocolate shavings.Slice raspberry mousse cake with a warm, dry, sharp knife into slices and serve immediately.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.